zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 I prefer to keep my Ubuntu 16.04 plain vanilla, that is stick with packages available in the distro.[^1] I avoid PPAs, `sudo make install` and certainly `sudo ./run-installer.sh`.
-My worry was that installing OpenCL would involve a lot of the latter, but it turned out that `apt-get install` goes a long way.
+My worry was that installing OpenCL would involve a lot of the latter, but it turned out that `apt-get install` gets you a long way.

 Below is my install log.
 YMMV.